 When garlic is finished roasting (the cloves should be turning golden and super soft/pliable), allow to cool.
 Then squeeze cloves gently at the top to push the roasted garlic out of the skin.
 Discard skins.

-SIMMERED OLIVE OIL & GARLIC – crush 4-6 garlic cloves and gently simmer over medium-low heat with olive oil, until golden.
-Simmer the crushed cloves in 1/4 cup olive oil, really depends on how much oil you want to add, as long as the bottom of the pan is coated.
+SIMMERED OLIVE OIL & GARLIC – crush 3-4 garlic cloves and gently simmer over medium-low heat with olive oil, until golden.
+I simmer the crushed cloves in about 2 tablespoons cup olive oil, but it depends on how much oil you want to add, as long as the bottom of the pan is coated.
 Once garlic is golden brown, remove from heat.
-Keep an eye on the stove so the garlic doesn’t burn (burnt garlic is not usable).
+Keep an eye on the stove so the garlic doesn’t burn.

-use raw sunflower seeds in place of the cashews.
+Use raw sunflower seeds in place of the cashews.
 Pour nearly boiling water over 3/4 cup raw sunflower seeds and allow to sit for 1-3 hours.
-Drain.
-Blend soaked seeds with 5-6 large cloves garlic simmered in 1/4 cup olive oil (cooled), plus 1.25 cups water, add more water to achieve desired consistency.
-Too thin?
-Add more sunflower seeds 1-2 tablespoons at a time, no need to soak them.
+Drain well.
+Blend the soaked seeds with 5-6 large cloves garlic simmered in 1/4 cup olive oil (cooled), plus 1.25 cups water, scant 2 tablespoons.
+Only add remaining 2 tablespoons water if needed.
+Season with 1/2 to 3/4 teaspoon salt, to taste.
+Makes 2+ cups.

 Note that a food processor will take longer (about 5 minutes) and the cream won’t get as smooth as with a high power blender.
 One minute in a high power blender is more than enough.